petecorreia/petecorreia/app/case-studies/thingful.md

 We instinctively knew right from the start that we wanted Thingful to look like the real world, and we wanted it to be about people, not only things.
 We wanted users to be able to **mentally bridge the digital and physical world** as they explored the Internet of Things — when you looked at your neighbourhood, the roads would have their unique cracks, there’d be the same shape of the trees, and there’d be a bunch connected devices you never thought could be there.
 This was one of the pillars guiding the user interface design and had the **biggest impact** in the decisions I made along the way.

 As the interaction was briefed to be through a map, we thought satellite imagery would be ideal to convey that concept.
 We knew the trade-offs of doing so, as it’s not as easy to navigate the world like that but it wasn’t the goal of Thingful.
 This wasn’t to be a replacement of Google Maps but rather **an uncovering of a new layer of our world**.
-Another detail was that the map should be slowly rotating as it does in reality.
+Another detail was that the map should be slowly panning as it does in reality.
 I’ll cover the technical difficulties of the interface later in the development section of this study.

 {% include content/full-image.html file="thingful-interface.jpg" alt="Photo showing the Thingful user interface." %}